 The dataset encryption state is unlocked until you lock it using the Lock button on the ZFS Encryption widget.
 After locking the dataset, the icon on the tree table changes to locked, and the Unlock button appears on the ZFS Encryption widget.

-Before creating a pool with encryption decide if you want to encrypt all datasets, zvols, and data stored on the pool.
+Before creating a encrypted pool (root dataset) or dataset, decide if you want to encrypt all child datasets, zvols, and data stored on that dataset.

 All pool-level encryption is key-based encryption.
 When prompted, download the encryption key and keep it stored in a safe place where you can back up the file.
 You cannot use passphrase encryption at the pool level.